 "1.
 A document required of federal agencies by the National Environmental Policy Act for major projects or legislative proposals significantly affecting the environment.
 A tool for decision making, it describes the positive and negative effects of the undertaking and cites alternative actions.
 2. A documented assessment of the environmental consequences and recommended mitigation actions of any proposal expected to have significant environmental consequences, that is prepared or procured by the proponent in accordance with guidelines established by a panel.
-3. An environmental impact assessment report required to be prepared under [Alberta's Environmental Protection and Enhancement] Act.
-4. A detailed written statement of environmental effects [appellant's emphasis] as required by law."
+3. An environmental impact assessment report required

+20 Order P-24.

+22 Order MO-3362-F.

-- 23 Order MO-3362-F.
+23 Order MO-3362-F.

-- 24 Order MO-3362-F.
+24 Order MO-3362-F.

-- 25 Order PO-1852.

-- 26 Orders PO-1852 and PO-3560-I.

-Order MO-3362-F.